Mungert69/NetworkMonitorML/README.md

 - `Published … predictStatusAlerts …` – alerts pushed to the alert service

 To control the spike simulator used in tests:
+- Note the predict_alert_simulator.py must be running to produce the endpoint
 ```bash
 curl -X POST http://localhost:8080/mode -H 'Content-Type: application/json' \
      -d '{"mode":"spike","spike_interval":1,"spike_latency_ms":1200}'